Everything but the Girl: Formation and early years

-The next year they released Baby, the Stars Shine Bright, recorded with an orchestra at Abbey Road Studios.
-They revealed the album's inspiration by their choices of B-sides for its single releases: songs from Bacharach and Jimmy Webb on the 12" versions (as well as a cover version of Patsy Cline's "I Fall to Pieces").
+In 1986, the band released Baby, the Stars Shine Bright, recorded with an orchestra at Abbey Road Studios.
+They revealed the album's inspiration by their choices of B-sides for the single releases: songs from Bacharach and Jimmy Webb on the 12" versions (as well as a cover version of Patsy Cline's "I Fall to Pieces").
 The first single from the album was "Come on Home", followed by "Don't Leave Me Behind".

-In 1988, EBTG released Idlewild.
-Blending acoustic instrumentation with sequenced drums and synthesisers, it reached number 13 on the UK Albums Chart, spending fifteen weeks on the chart.
+In 1988, Everything but the Girl released Idlewild.
+Blending acoustic instrumentation with sequenced drums and synthesisers, it reached No. 13 on the UK Albums Chart, spending 15 weeks on the chart.
 A cover version of Danny Whitten's "I Don't Want to Talk About It", previously a success for Rod Stewart, was released as a single shortly afterwards.
-It reached number 3 on the UK Singles Chart and was added to the latter issues of the album.
-Around this time, Lloyd Cole and the Commotions asked Thorn to contribute vocals to the song "Big Snake" on their final studio album Mainstream.
+It reached No. 3 on the UK Singles Chart and was added to the latter issues of the album.
+Around this time, Lloyd Cole and the Commotions asked Thorn to contribute vocals to the song "Big Snake" on their final studio album, Mainstream.

-Tommy Lipuma produced the band's 1990 album The Language of Life, which featured the single "Driving".
-"Driving" received heavy rotation on American adult alternative radio.
-The album featured a host of leading west coast session musicians including Omar Hakim, Joe Sample and Michael Brecker.
+1990's Los-Angeles-recorded "slick, commercial" album The Language of Life was produced by Tommy LiPuma and featured notable US west coast and US east coast session musicians, including Omar Hakim, Vinnie Colaiuta, Lenny Castro, Joe Sample and Michael Brecker.
 Stan Getz contributed a tenor sax solo on the song "The Road".
+The single "Driving". received heavy rotation on American adult alternative radio.

 In 1991, they released the self-produced album Worldwide.
-It charted at number 29 on the UK Albums Chart.
+It charted at No. 29 on the UK Albums Chart.

 1992 saw the release of the acoustic Covers EP.
-It reached number 13 on the UK top 40.
+It reached No. 13 on the UK chart.
 The lead track was "Love Is Strange".
 It also included cover versions of Bruce Springsteen's "Tougher Than the Rest"; Cyndi Lauper's "Time after Time" and Elvis Costello's "Alison".
 These four tracks were included on the US only album, Acoustic.

-In the summer of 1992, the duo was forced to curtail recording and touring for several months when Watt developed Churg–Strauss syndrome, a rare autoimmune disease.
-Hospitalised for 10 weeks, and enduring several life-saving operations, he subsequently wrote a memoir, Patient, about his near-death ordeal.
+In mid 1992, the duo was forced to curtail recording and touring for several months when Watt became seriously ill.
+He was eventually diagnosed with eosinophilic granulomatosis with polyangiitis, a rare autoimmune disease.
+Watt was hospitalised for 10 weeks, and endured several life-saving operations; he subsequently wrote a memoir, Patient, about his near-death ordeal.

-In 1993, EBTG released two EPs in the UK.
+In 1993, Everything but the Girl released two EPs in the UK.
 One featured a cover version of Paul Simon's "The Only Living Boy in New York".
-The other spawned a subsequent top ten UK hit, "I Didn't Know I Was Looking for Love", for Karen Ramirez.
+The other spawned a subsequent top 10 UK hit, "I Didn't Know I Was Looking for Love", for Karen Ramirez.